PierreBio/EyeFundusVascularSegmentation/README.md

 # Automatic Vascular Segmentation of the eye
+This project is carried out in the context of the Artificial Intelligence Masters of **TelecomParis**.

+## Project

 Scanning Laser Ophthalmoscopy (SLO) is a retinal imaging modality that allows for the creation of a high-resolution, wide-field fundus image, enabling the observation of the majority of the retinal surface in a single image at a resolution between 10 and 100 μm.
 Besides diseases of the retina itself, observation of the fundus can diagnose several general pathologies by examining the arterial and venous circulation in the retina.
 This is particularly the case for arterial hypertension and renal insufficiency.

 The diagnosis generally relies on a quantitative analysis of the entire vascular network of the retinal image, and thus requires precise segmentation of this network.
 The goal of this project is to propose an automatic method for segmenting the vascular network in SLO retinal images.
 Figure 1 shows two examples of SLO images, as well as the Ground Truth images, corresponding to the manual annotations of an expert.